Help us by sharing your experience of leaving hospital during the Covid-19 pandemic

 It also asks that people’s care and support needs are assessed at home and not in hospital and that patients are called the day after leaving hospital to see how they are doing.

-As the NHS now seeks to resume services which had been paused or reduced during the coronavirus response, including restarting elective surgery and managing increasing numbers of emergency admissions, getting people out of hospital will, arguably, be even more important in improving patient flow and people’s experiences.
+As the NHS now seeks to resume services which had been paused or reduced during the Covid-19 response, including restarting elective surgery and managing increasing numbers of emergency admissions, getting people out of hospital will, arguably, be even more important in improving patient flow and people’s experiences.

 These are welcome improvements as our research has found that, while people appreciate the fantastic care and commitment of healthcare professionals, they can feel unsupported when they leave hospital.